kapilgarg03/Under-Construction-Site/README.md

 # 🚧 Under Construction Site

-A simple, reusable **"Under Construction"** static site.
+A simple, reusable **Under Construction** static site.
 Use this template to temporarily host a placeholder page for domains under development.

 ---